patricktalmadge/bootstrapper/README.md

 ## Using the included Bootstrap assets

 As there is no **Asset** class in Laravel 4, Bootstrapper uses the famous [Basset](http://jasonlewis.me/code/basset) package to manage its assets.
-In order to use the Bootstrap version included with Bootstrapper, you first need to publish the package assets to your public folder.
+In order to use the Bootstrap version included with Bootstrapper, you first need to add Basset's Service Provider and facade to your app file.
+For this refer to Basset's installation instructions.

+Once this is done, publish the package assets to your public folder.

 ```shell
 php artisan asset:publish patricktalmadge/bootstrapper